 My name is Johan Schwind.
-I’m an industrial designer and software engineer bridging the gap between physical and digital products.
+I develop physical and connected products.

 My work is driven by curiosity and a passion for inventing and learning.
 Here is some of it.